carmelosammarco/GPSconverter/README.md

 ## Installation

-- **The best way** is create an ad-hoc environment using the anaconda environment installer which I tailored to the main operative sistem used.
-To create with just one command all the packages needed and install the GPSconverter application just run one of the commands below:
+- **The best way** is create an ad-hoc environment using the anaconda environment function which I tailored to the main Operative System (OS) used.
+To download and install  with just one command all the packages needed including the installation of the GPSconverter application just run one of the commands below:

   ```
   conda env create csammarco/GPSX-MacOS  # For Macintosh